eh3rrera/eh3rrera.github.io/_posts/2017-04-05-becoming-a-pluralsight-author.md

 And here's the result:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/feuYzhOA0mE" frameborder="0" allowfullscreen></iframe>

 However, after two and a half weeks of sending the video for review and still not receiving an answer, I sent a follow-up email.
 The editor replied telling me that the video was good enough to get a do-over and it was still being reviewed.

 *Great, at least I was not rejected immediately*, I thought.
 So imagine my surprise when the next day I saw an email in my inbox with the subject *Congratulations and Welcome to Pluralsight*.

 The reviewer mentioned four points on which I can improve my presentation (which I'll discuss in a moment), but overall they liked, especially the comparison with [Spring Boot](https://projects.spring.io/spring-boot/).

-So far, everyone at Pluralsight has been amazing and I'm on my way to create my first course about exceptions and the basics of error handling in Java, to be released in June/July this year (to be followed by a more advanced second part and then some courses about JBoss).
+So far, everyone at Pluralsight has been amazing and I'm on my way to create my first course about exceptions and the basics of error handling in Java, to be released in June/July this year (to be followed by a more advanced second part and then probably some courses about JBoss).

-Now that you know the story, let me tell you what you'll need and give you some tips to record your audition video.
+Now that you know the story, let me tell you what you'll need to audition and give you some tips to record your video.

 ## Recording Software